List of diplomatic missions of Cameroon

-This is a list of diplomatic missions of Cameroon, excluding honorary consulates.
+This is a list of diplomatic missions of Cameroon.
 Cameroon has an extensive network of diplomatic missions, reflecting strong ties and non-contentious standing with other African states, its special relationships with France, the United States, Russia, and China, and its unique position of being both a member of the Commonwealth of Nations and Francophonie.

+Trade missions and honorary consulates are excluded from this listing.